saleswise/docker-youtrack/README.md

 1. Install docker.
 [It's not very hard.](http://docs.docker.io/en/latest/installation/)
 2. Run it!
 (Stop with CTRL-C, repeat at pleasure)

-  `docker run -p 8080:8080 --volume /your-youtrack-data:/youtrack-data remmelt/youtrack`
+  `docker run -d -p 8080:8080 --volume /your-youtrack-data:/youtrack-data remmelt/youtrack`

 Now open your browser and point it to http://localhost:8080 and rejoice.